-Even though growing Purple Vienna Kohlrabi is easy to grow there are a few tricks that will improve your success rate.
+Even though growing Purple Vienna Kohlrabi is easy to grow, a few tricks will improve your success rate.
 Here are a few of the necessary steps for growing kohlrabi microgreens.

-Also, if you're looking to grow Purple Vienna Kohlrabi microgreens, you can get a kohlrabi microgreen kit or Purple Vienna Kohlrabi seeds by clicking the highlighted links to visit the Home Microgreen Store.
+Also, suppose you want to grow Purple Vienna Kohlrabi microgreens.
+In that case, you can get a kohlrabi microgreen kit or Purple Vienna Kohlrabi seeds by clicking the highlighted links to visit the Home Microgreen Store.

 How to Grow Purple Vienna Kohlrabi

-Kohlrabi microgreens are an excellent variety for beginning growers to plant, raise, and harvest.
+Kohlrabi microgreens are excellent for beginning growers to plant, raise, and harvest.

-There are only a couple things that first-time growers need to be aware of before they start.
+First-time growers need to be aware of only a couple of things before they start.

-First, the seeds are dark so they can be a bit hard to see on the soil when you sow them.
-And they are also very round and hard and they often bounce off the soil and out of the tray!
+First, the seeds are dark, so they can be hard to see on the soil when you sow them.
+And they are also very round and hard, and they often bounce off the soil and out of the tray!

-Second, the planting tray needs to be covered or blacked out for 2 or 3 days.
-Even though they can germinate within 24-hours, it's best to keep the seeds covered with a weigh on the lid for a longer period.
+Second, the planting tray must be covered or blacked out for 2 or 3 days.
+Even though they can germinate within 24 hours, keeping the seeds covered with a weight on the lid for longer is best.